-This is one of the most common questions I hear when I'm first helping a therapist get set up in their practice.
+This is one of the most common questions I hear when I'm first helping a cash based physical therapy private practice owner set up their business.
 There are so many options out there & it's hard to know what options are going to be best long term.

-Here are a few things to consider when choosing your EMR:
+A few things to consider when choosing your EMR...